Greyson Chance: 2019–2025: Portraits, Trophies, and Palladium

 On March 15, 2019, Chance released his second studio album, Portraits.
 Due to his success independently, Chance signed his second major record deal with Sony Music Global and Arista Records, which will release any subsequent material he produces, in June 2019.
 In the same month he also announced a world tour promoting Portraits.

 On January 15, 2021, Chance released "Holy Feeling", the lead single from his next studio album.
 The second single, "Hellboy", was released on April 23.
 Chance announced on April 29 that his third studio album, Trophies, would be released on June 25, 2021.
 That May, he announced he would be embarking on the Trophies World Tour, visiting various cities in North America and Europe over 2021 and 2022.
 In March 2022, it was announced that Chance would make his feature film debut, starring in Maybelline Prince.

 Chance's fourth studio album, Palladium, was released on September 22, 2022.
 He then embarked on a North American tour which ended that December.
 On March 2, 2023, Chance announced on his Twitter account that a deluxe edition of Palladium would be released.
-It was released on April 21, 2023, and contained two new songs, "Sex & Other Drugs" and "Herringbone".
+It was released on April 21, 2023, and contained two additional songs, "Sex & Other Drugs" and "Herringbone".
 On June 2, 2025, in an Instagram post, Chance announced the Gold Tour, visiting cities in south east Asia – including Bangkok, Manila, Singapore and Jakarta – in October and November 2025.

+2026–Present: Boystown

+On June 17, 2026, Chance released "JOCK PORN", a single from his next Studio Album Boystown, which is scheduled for release in September 2026.